SunilPark1129/re-cafemilk/README.md

 ## Project Description

-- Cafe Milk, a cafe.
+- Providing ingredients and events for coffee shop.

 ## Features
 > Features that I would like to introduce.